trych/alpine-highlight/README.md

 ## Browser Support

-Alpine.js Highlight uses the modern CSS Highlight API when available, with an automatic fallback to a DOM-based approach for older browsers.
+Alpine.js Highlight uses the modern CSS Highlight API when available, with an automatic fallback to a DOM-based approach for browsers with no CSS Highlight API support (notably Firefox as of March 2025).

+### Browser Compatibility Considerations

+With the modern CSS Highlight API, multiple highlight sets can be displayed simultaneously on the same content.
+Each set applies its styling independently, allowing for overlapping highlights with combined visual effects.

+However, when using the fallback implementation (for browsers without CSS Highlight API support), there are some limitations:

+* **Single Active Set Per Text Node**: In the fallback mode, only one highlight set can be shown at a time for any given text node.
+When a new highlight set is added to text that already has highlights, the previous highlights will be removed.
+* **Multiple Ranges Support**: Each highlight set can still include multiple ranges within the same text.
+* **Multiple Elements Support**: Different elements can each have their own highlight sets, even with the fallback implementation.

+For the most consistent experience across browsers, consider these best practices until the CSS Highlight API is fully adopted across all major browsers:

+1. Design your application to work with the fallback's single-set-per-node limitation
+2. Use separate elements for content that needs different highlight sets

 ## Contributing